Ruslan-Akhmerov/single-object-Bayesian-optimization/README.md

 # Hubbard Parameter Optimizer

-A Python package for automated optimization of Hubbard U parameters in Quantum ESPRESSO calculations using Bayesian optimization.
+A collection of Python scripts for automated optimization of Hubbard U parameters in Quantum ESPRESSO calculations using Bayesian optimization.

 ## Description